ASI killed, 2 constables injured in terrorist attack in Srinagar | Law-Order

 ASI killed, 2 constables injured in terrorist attack in Srinagar

-A police officer was killed and two constables were injured when terrorists attacked a police team in the outskirts of the city on Tuesday, officials said.
-They said an assistant sub-inspector of police was killed, while the two constables were injured in the attack.
+A Jammu and Kashmir Police officer was killed and two constables were injured when terrorists attacked a police team in the outskirts of the city on Tuesday, officials said.
+They said an assistant sub-inspector ASI Mushtaq Ahmad was killed while the two constables, Fayaz Ahmad and Abu Bakar, were injured in the attack.

 - Country: